We've added new tests for swine and bovine diseases -- see our menu for a complete listing.

 • Shorten the time required to confirm a clinical diagnosis of C. psittaci infection

-• Ensure that bird populations are free of C. psittaci
+• Help ensure that bird populations are free of C. psittaci

 • Early prevention of spread of this bacterium among a flock